backstage/backstage/docs/permissions/plugin-authors/05-frontend-authorization.md

 ## Using `RequirePermission`

-More realistically, you probably don't even want to show the entire part of the UI that is used for todo list item creation if the user can't create a todo list item.
+Providing a disabled state can be a helpful signal to users, but there may be cases where hiding the element is preferred.
 For such cases, you can use the provided [`RequirePermission` component](https://backstage.io/docs/reference/plugin-permission-react.requirepermission):

 ```diff
 // plugins/todo-list/src/components/TodoListPage/TodoListPage.tsx